TUDelft-CITG/halem/README.md

 ## Features
 This package contains route optimization for given currents.
 The following features are taken into account in this version:
-* Spatial varing currents
+* Spatial varying currents
 * Temporal changing currents
 * Variable shipping velocity
 * minimal water depth

-Does not (yet) take into account:
 * Squad

+Does not take into account:
-* Inertial behaviour of the ship
+* Inertial behavior of the ship

+Different routes that can be optimized are:
+* Shortest route (halem.HALEM_time)
+* Fastest route (halem.HALEM_space)
+* Cheapest route route (halem.HALEM_cost)
+* Cleanest route (halem.HALEM_co2)

 ## Implementation
-This package is build for implementation into the Open CL-Sim package (currently under development).
+This package is built for implementation into the Open CL-Sim package (see https://github.com/TUDelft-CITG/OpenCLSim).

 ## Installation